Search Field Guide

 TYPE SPECIMEN

-New botanical species are named and described based on a single specimen, which is designated as the name-bearing "type" and preserved in a herbarium.
+New botanical species are named and described based on a single specimen, which is designated as the name-bearing "type" and preserved in an herbarium.
 The species is formally accepted when named and described in a scientifically recognized publication.
-The specimen collected by lichenologist Bruce McCune in 2016 on a private ranch in Mussellshell County, Montana is the Type specimen used by Cristobal Ivanovich to formally describe Lecanoropsis iapyx (Ivanovich et al. 2025).
+The specimen collected by lichenologist Bruce McCune in 2016 on a private ranch in Mussellshell County, Montana is the Type specimen used by Cristóbal Ivanovich to formally describe Lecanoropsis iapyx (Ivanovich et al. 2025).
 In 2016, McCune also collected a second, duplicative specimen.
 The duplicate collection is referred to as the "isotype specimen" and is preserved at the University of Montana Herbarium (MONTU), Missoula, Montana.

 Threats or Limiting Factors